 Boy Scouts from Utah and Nevada have worked on a number of projects, including rehabilitation chambers, trail improvements, signs and a campfire program area.
 Each summer the SWF property is host to a free Campfire Concert in the Canyon series showcasing the Nature Park property and local musical talent in Southern Utah.

-We are excited to announce that the Construction and Development Committee is hard at work planning and seeking funding for our next projects: 100ft Eagle Flight Cage with built-in offices and wildlife triage area, and Welcome Center and Museum of Natural History!
+We are excited to announce that the Construction and Development Committee is hard at work planning and seeking funding for our next projects as well: Raptor Critical Care Center and Eagle Flight Chamber, Water Wheel, Welcome Center and Museum of Natural History, Reptile House, Aviaries, a variety of wildlife habitats, Historic Reservoir Outdoor Theater and a Waterfall View Bridge!

 Volunteers and equipment are still needed to help us with grading, installing educational kiosks, engineering, architectural designs, construction of paths, benches, a stage and pergolas, and the development of a variety of new educational programs at the park.
 If you are interested in volunteering, please contact us at firstname.lastname@example.org or call 435-586-4693.